 Classes introduce cadets to military customs, courtesies, and traditions plus military history and Army organization.
 Classes are held either two or three times a week.

 Leadership labs provide a performance oriented learning environment in which cadets receive practical hands on training opportunities to apply subjects from the classroom to the field.
 Labs are designed and supervised by ROTC instructors and administered by senior Army ROTC cadets.
-Leadership labs are once a week and has a duration of an hour and 15 minutes.
+Leadership labs are once a week and have a duration of two hours.

 Field Training Exercises

 Field Training Exercises build on classroom and lab experience by offering cadets the opportunity to refine their leadership skills while leading small groups in a variety of situations and exercises.
 Cadets participate in one weekend field training exercise each semester.
 The activities vary each semester and are held at several locations throughout PA.
-Juniors attend a field training exercise at Camp Dawson WV in their spring semester.
 Field Training Exercises provide cadets with opportunities to train in teams, build their confidence, and test their skills in activities such as rappelling, land navigation, Situational Training Exercises, and on the Field Leadership Reaction Course.
 Contracted cadets are required to attend field-training exercises and non-contracted cadets are encouraged to attend.
 Most cadets look forward to participating in these events.